eastvaneuchre/analytics.github.io/README.md

 - "Called: Hand XX", where XX is a number (1-12): Should be "x" or "v"

 ## Output
-The code prints a table of by-person summary statistics and a series of graphs, which can be viewed in the Jupyter output.
+The code prints a table of by-person summary statistics and a series of graphs.